xieyuheng/inner/langs/minikanren/microkanren.md

 ## call/fresh

-- the aim of this is to create var [hypo]
+- the aim of this is to create var

-- in our language
-  hypo can even go without a name

 ```lisp
 (+fun call/fresh